Preschool (2´s, 3´s, Pre-K)

 - Observe living things and what occurs within their natural elements.

-- Experiment with different non-hazardous elements, objects and materials to find answers to questions about the natural world.
+- Experiment with different non-hazardous elements, objects, and materials to find answers to questions about the natural world.

-Formulate explanations for natural phenomenon they observe.
+- Formulate explanations for the natural phenomena they observe.

 - Develop predictions based on what they know and/or assume about the natural environment.

 - Participate in environmental conservation and propose measures for preservation.

 The social world

 - Establish relationships between their present and ancestral families as well as their community through objects, daily situations, and cultural practices.

 - Distinguish and explain some characteristics of their own culture and others alike.